Estimated reading time: 5 minutes

-Tips to prevent dogs rolling in fox poo.
+Tips to prevent dogs from rolling in fox poo.

 Keep Off The Grass.

 Forewarned is forearmed, foxes are shy creatures and will usually, although not always, relieve themselves in longer grass and near bushes.
 If you can keep your dogs where you can see them it can only help you avoid them smelling like a zombie movie.

 Teach a good recall.

-There will be something they love more than a roll in the rankness.
+There will be something they love more than a role in the rankness.
 Find out what it is and keep it close at all times.

 Good quality dog treats that are super yummy such as cheese, chicken or sausage are often far too nice NOT to come when you call them, Teach a good recall and this should help you keep the poo off the pooch.

 How to get rid of the pong

 “Help my dog has already rolled in fox poo”.
 One tip that many people swear by to get rid of that peppery fox poo smell is to use Tomato ketchup.

 Simply smear some tomato ketchup over the fox poo area and gently rinse out with plain water.
 The theory is that the acid neutralises the peppery smell.

 Personally, when I have tried it on Roxy, I have never had success with it.

 It is important to remember when you bath your dog to get rid of the smell to use a properly formulated shampoo for dogs.
 The reason being is that your dog’s skin is a different pH from yours.